Subject-specific activities

 Natural Sciences

-This week-long experience of practical laboratory research helps students to develop their practical skills and confidence through the production, purification and characterization of proteins of biological and clinical significance.
-Students will experience seminars with world-leading researchers and build their skills through workshops including how to present scientific data and advice on the university admissions process.
-The event will close with a social event in an informal symposium, during which the students present their work in the form of a scientific poster to friends and family.
+This experience of rocketry design and space mission helps students to develop their practical skills and confidence through the development of their very own mission to space.
+Students will build their skills through workshops, including lunar rover programming, and a research funding panel.
+The event will close with a public rocket launch, and a poster presentation session, during which the students present the results of their mission to friends and family.

 These introductory sport science workshops are available all-year round for students in years 9 to 12 and take the form of a half-day visit to campus.
 During the visit students take part in interactive workshops either on reaction time or on the chemistry of sports drinks.
 The visit includes an opportunity to find out more about careers in sport and the chance to ask questions of academic staff and current Kent students.